Cost Sharing in Two-Sided Markets: Preliminaries

 In addition to these standard properties, we are interested in obtaining solutions that are {\em in the core} of the cost-sharing game, something that would encourage agents to adhere to the platform's solution and stay in its market.

-\paragraph{Cost-sharing core} A solution is {\em in the core} if the sum of buyer and seller utilities equals the welfare they produce and there does not exist a coalition of buyers and sellers who can generate welfare higher than the sum of their utilities.
+\paragraph{\textbf{Cost-sharing core}} A solution is {\em in the core} if the sum of buyer and seller utilities equals the welfare they produce and there does not exist a coalition of buyers and sellers who can generate welfare higher than the sum of their utilities.
 More generally, the {\em $\alpha$-core} requests that every set of agents can't produce welfare higher than $\alpha$ times their total utilities.
+The $\alpha$-core property guarantees that agents on platform achieve in expectation, at least $\alpha$ fraction of the maximum utility they can potentially gain in the market by forming a private coalition.

-Before moving forward with presenting our results, we define the classes of {\em submodular} and {\em negative gross substitutes} seller cost functions, which will be the focus of some of our results.
+Before moving forward with presenting our results, we define the classes of {\em submodular} and {\em negative gross substitutes} seller cost functions which we will use as part of our results.
 For the latter, we begin with the standard gross substitutes definition and then present the negative gross substitutes definition and how it is placed in our framework.
+This class of functions is interesting to study since it represents the theoretical border of tractability for obtaining the optimal solution for this problem.

-\paragraph{Submodular cost functions} A cost function $c$ is {\em submodular} if for every subsets of buyers $S,S'\in 2^N$ it is the case that $c(S)+c(S')\ge c(S\cup S')+c(S\cap S')$.
+\paragraph{\textbf{Submodular cost functions}} A cost function $c$ is {\em submodular} if for every subsets of buyers $S,S'\in 2^N$ it is the case that $c(S)+c(S')\ge c(S\cup S')+c(S\cap S')$.